arundeep78/wsl_debian_dev/microk8s_readme.md

 # WSL2 image with Microk8s installation

-This documentation to have configure a WSL2 Debian 11 image with microk8s installed on the image.
+This documentation is to have configure a WSL2 Debian 11 image with microk8s installed on the image.
 This is based on the [standard Debian 11 image configured with basic tools like Oh-my-ZSH etc](base_image_Readme.md).

 I decided to create a separate image simply not to have any conflict with other flavours of K8s.
 Microk8s uses snap package and I read somewhere that one of the flavours(I think it was Kind) does not like snap.
 Maybe those issues are solved, but I already had issues with Kind installtion, so lets continue to have a isolation.
 Afterall all this containerization is about isolation, right?